Pfnuesel/strike/content/en/infos/consensus.md

 **Dealing with repression:**
 : We constantly inform ourselves about the legal consequences of our actions and take responsibility for them.
 : During and after the hike, we will act in solidarity and support each other if the hike is met with repression and there could be legal consequences.

-We distance ourselves from any nationalist symbols and content (no national flags, slogans).

 We are an action of peaceful, civil protest and therefore distance ourselves from any conspiracy ideologies.